datajoint/datajoint-python/dev_guide/transpiler_specs.md

 Alias attributes are the primary reason why subqueries are sometimes required.

 ### Subqueries
-Projections, restrictions, and joins do not necessarily trigger new subqueries: the resulting `QueryExpression` object simply merges the properties of its inputs into self: `heading`, `restriction`, and `source`.
+Projections, restrictions, and joins do not necessarily trigger new subqueries: the resulting `QueryExpression` object simply merges the properties of its inputs into self: `heading`, `restriction`, and `support`.

 The input object is treated as a subquery in the following cases:
 1. A restriction is applied that uses alias attributes in the heading